Gilead's Chinese HCV Revenues - How Much To Expect And When

-Gilead (NASDAQ:GILD) is running low on patients, and its shareholders on patience, all because Gilead's revolutionary HCV therapies are so effective.
+Gilead (NASDAQ:GILD) is running low on patients and its shareholders on patience, all because Gilead's revolutionary HCV therapies are so effective.
 There yet remains one virtually untapped source of large numbers of potential customers for these so effective medicines.

-Gilead and China are a match made in heaven: Gilead needs HCV patients to cure; China has a surfeit of HCV positive persons.
+Gilead and China are a match made in heaven: Gilead needs HCV patients to cure; China has a surfeit of HCV-positive persons.

 I have long been looking forward to the day when Gilead could introduce the full power of its HCV cures to China.
 It has always seemed as if that day was in the distant future and was not something on which one dare place any expectations when modeling Gilead's HCV revenues.
 Now, as discussed below, I am starting to see light at the end of the tunnel.